-In 1996 the Isle of Man Government obtained permission to use the .im National Top Level Domain (TLD) and has ultimate responsibility for its use.
-A naming committee consisting of representatives from the Manx Government and local industry considers all domain applications.
+In 1996 the Manx government obtained permission to use the .im national top level domain and has ultimate responsibility for its use.
+A naming committee consisting of representatives from the Manx government and local industry considers all domain applications.

-There are in fact 14 Internet Service Providers on the Isle of Man, all of whom also offer hosting facilities.
-The island has quite good connectivity - the Isle of Man is served by both Microwave Radio and Fibre Optic Submarine Cable links to the UK.
+There are in fact 17 internet service providers on the Isle of Man, all of whom also offer hosting facilities.
+The island has good connectivity as it is served by both microwave radio and fibre optic submarine cable links to the UK.
 The cable has five fibre optic pairs capable of carrying some 23,000 simultaneous telephone calls.
-A Satellite Earth Station also offers digital or analogue links to international destinations including Europe and the USA.
+A satellite earth station also offers digital or analogue links to international destinations including Europe and the USA.

 In September, 2009, the Manx government announced that broadband population penetration has reached 31.7% with household penetration at 72.3%.
-It further said that in 2008 average European broadband penetration by population stood at 22.9%.
+In 2008 average European broadband penetration by population stood at 22.9%.

-Since launching the service, Manx Telecom says that it has made a multi-million pound investment in Asymmetric Digital Subscriber Line (ADSL) core equipment, providing unrivalled levels of coverage - 99.8% - compared to other European countries.
+Since launching the service, Manx Telecom says that it has made a multi-million pound investment in ADSL core equipment, providing unrivalled levels of coverage - 99.8% - compared to other European countries.
 Furthermore, price reductions and increased availability have seen its popularity soar.

 The take-up of broadband has also been supported by the Isle of Man Government's policy of subsidising initial connection charges to customers.